Postdoc Orientation Handbook

 Liaison between the faculty mentor, HR and the postdoc when conflict arises

 Our sister office, The Office of Responsible Research Training (RRT), serves the research institute as training program coordinators and developers, and organizes a number of recurring and annual events for CHOP.
-Both offices are led by Wendy Williams, PhD, Director, and Jodi Leckrone, MEd, Assistant Director.
+Both offices are led by Wendy Williams, PhD, Director.

 Navigating CHOP Research Administration